Classification: PARP Inhibitor

 How to Take Olaparib

-Olaparib is in a capsule form, with the typical dose being 400mg twice a day.
+Olaparib is in a capsule form.
 This medication can be taken with or without food.
-The capsules should be swallowed whole.
+The tablets should be swallowed whole.
 Do not chew, break or crush them.
 If you miss a dose, do not take an extra dose to make up for the missed dose.
 If you vomit after taking your dose, do not take another dose.
 Take the next dose at its normally scheduled time.
 Consult with your pharmacist or provider if you are having trouble swallowing the medication.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.